 • Self-harm or significant changes in emotional well-being.

 Staff members should discuss any urgent concerns with Lana Foster on 01273 835745.
-Non-urgent concerns can be submitted to Jenny Rumble on email@example.com or Lana Foster on firstname.lastname@example.org.
+Non-urgent concerns can be submitted to Robbie Piper on Robbie@brightworld.co.uk or Lana Foster on email@example.com.
 The reporting procedure is detailed in full in the section below titled ‘Bright World Procedure’

 In assessing whether a child or young person is a victim of sexual exploitation, or at risk of becoming a victim, careful consideration should be given to the issue of consent.
 It is important to bear in mind that: